Fgruntjes/s3-plus/readme.md

 * Other miscellaneous settings - S3 website hosting, server access logging, requester pays, etc.

 These features are not yet supported, but if one is particularly important to you, please feel free to create an issue or pull request.
 Some are not possible due to AWS architecture - for example, S3 buckets with customer-managed encryption.

-## Usage

-### Rename bucket

-`s3-plus rename-bucket --from my-old-bucket --to my-new-bucket`

-Please note:
-* The 'to' bucket name must not be taken, and the bucket must not yet exist.
-* The 'from' bucket must be a bucket in your account that your credentials permit full read access to.
-* This command performs a copy/sync under the hood, and may take some time for buckets with many or large objects.
-* Any references to the old bucket in your code will break.
-If this is important, perform a bucket copy instead, update bucket references and then delete the bucket yourself.

 ### List all empty buckets in account